asadd2723/typescript-practice/README.md

-TypeScript Practice Notes (Urdu)
+🌟 TypeScript Practice Notes (Urdu) 🌟
-This repository contains my TypeScript notes in Urdu, covering various topics to help understand TypeScript in our native language.
-These notes are aimed at beginners and those who want to strengthen their TypeScript skills.
+Welcome to my TypeScript practice repository!
+This is a collection of notes and code examples written in Urdu to help make learning TypeScript more accessible. 🚀

+📚 Table of Contents
+Introduction
 Topics Covered
-The script.ts file includes the following topics:
+How to Use
+Contributions
+License

+✨ Introduction
+This repository contains comprehensive TypeScript notes in Urdu, designed for both beginners and intermediate learners.
+The notes are available in the script.ts file and cover a wide range of topics to help you master TypeScript in a practical way.

+📝 Topics Covered
+Here are the key topics covered in this repository:

 Introduction to TypeScript
 Understanding Types and Interfaces